Security

 Every project creates a unique tenant.
 All data operations are strictly scoped to the tenant associated with the API key:

-- Recall only returns memories within the tenant boundary
+• Recall only returns memory within the tenant boundary

 Data encryption